OscarNaslundCuesta/openai-twitter-bot/README.md

 Twitter bot with Python, OAuth 2.0 and v2 Twitter API.
 The bot uses a redis database to store access tokens.

----

 ## How To Use

-Get your keys after creating a app in `https://developer.twitter.com/`and put them in `keys.py`
+Get your keys after creating a app in `https://developer.twitter.com/` and put them in `keys.py`

 Modify `tweet_text.py` to fit your needs.
 In this case the bot webscrapes uvkollen.se for the current day's UV-index values for a certain city.
 It then tweets out the scraped values together with appropriate emojis without needing any more authentication.

 If you are tweeting directly from the `main.py` you will have to manually authenticate each tweet in your browser.

 ### Redis database